-If you own or operate a farm, here's important information about electricity rates and the Ontario Clean Energy Benefit.
+If you own or operate a farm, here's important information about electricity rates.
 You'll also find helpful advice on how to recognize stray voltage on your farm, together with guidance on what you can do if you suspect it's affecting your livestock.

 Regulated Price Plan (RPP)

-Residential customers, small businesses, farm customers and other low-volume users of electricity (designated consumers) can purchase their power through the Regulated Price Plan, which offers rates set by the Ontario Energy Board (OEB).
+Residential customers, small businesses, farm customers and other low-volume users of electricity (designated consumers) can receive their electricity through the Regulated Price Plan, which offers rates set by the Ontario Energy Board (OEB).
 You are automatically part of this plan unless you choose to purchase your electricity from an electricity retailer.

 Farm Stray Voltage